JuliaDynamics/LightSumTypes.jl/README.md

  Memory estimate: 8.77 MiB, allocs estimate: 224600.
 ```

-In this micro-benchmark, using `@sumtype` is more than 3 times faster and memory efficient
+In this micro-benchmark, using `@sumtype` is more than 2 times faster and 3 times more
-than `Union` types!
+memory efficient than `Union` types!

 <sub>*These benchmarks have been run on Julia 1.11*</sub>

+## Macro-Benchmarks

+(The benchmarks need to be updated after integration of the new version of this package, nonetheless, speed-ups are a bit more than `@multiagent :opt_memory`)

+Micro-benchmarks are very difficult to design to be robust, so usually it is better to have some evidence on more realistic
+programs.
+You can find two of them at [https://github.com/JuliaDynamics/Agents.jl/blob/main/test/performance/branching_faster_than_dispatch.jl](https://github.com/JuliaDynamics/Agents.jl/blob/main/test/performance/branching_faster_than_dispatch.jl#L173)
+and https://juliadynamics.github.io/Agents.jl/stable/performance_tips/#multi_vs_union (consider that `@multiagent :opt_memory` benchmarks).
+Speed-ups in those cases are sometimes over 5x in respect to `Union` types.

 ## Contributing